 Peter Baumann was still a member of Tangerine Dream when he recorded Romance 76, his first solo album, the title obviously refering to several things, including its year of release and the 'aged' half of Baumann's face on the sleeve.
 Unsurprisingly, it delves deeply into Tangs territory, albeit without Edgar Froese's guitar interjections; six lengthy instrumental synth-led pieces with a reasonable dash of Mellotron here and there.
-Apart from the usual sounds, I suspect that's Mellotron piano and tuned percussion to be heard, though it's always difficult to prove with the 'lesser-known' sounds.
+Apart from the usual sounds, I suspect we're hearing Mellotron piano and tuned percussion, though it's always difficult to prove with the 'lesser-known' sounds.

 See: Tangerine Dream